Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/README.md

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

+In my automl settings, I set the experiment to time out at 30 minutes, run 4 experiments at a time and the primary metric to be highlighted will be the accuracy of each model generated.
+It is a classification experiment and my target column to be predicted is the diagnosis column.
+And I configured the automated ML experiment to be Onnx compatible for deployment.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?